Ketanpolawar/Data-Science-For-Engineers-Using-R-Langauge/README.md

 # The Repo contains the Hightlights of topics like :
 1. Mathematical Foundation for Data Science
-2. Algorithmics Foundations for Data Science
+2. Algorithmic Foundation for Data Science

 | Sr | File |  Contents|
 |:---:|:----:|:-----------:|